blahajjessie/13s-wiki/usage/index.md

 - `vim`

-## Getting git setup
+## About git

 Git is a tool for Version control.
 This lets you keep past versions of your code/projects without taking up space.
 It requires at least a client and a server.
-For the purposes of this class, the git server we will be using is [git.ucsc.edu](https://git.ucsc.edu)
+For the purposes of this class, the git server we will be using is [git.ucsc.edu](https://git.ucsc.edu).
+In this class, we will (probably) not be using git with multiple users or branches.
+Therefore, there are very few commands you will need to know if you use it correctly.

-First, ssh into your VM.
-Then, generate rsa keys, and upload them to gitlab.

-You can now clone your git repo!
+Usage of these can be found on the [git page](git_setup).

 ## Navigating the File system via terminal